 Delete- Deletes the selected preset.

-Restore Factory Preset- If one of the factory (i.e. not user) patches is edited and saved, selecting this command restores the patch to its unaltered "factory" setting.
+Restore Factory Preset- If one of the factory (i.e. not user) presets is edited and saved, selecting this command restores the patch to its unaltered "factory" setting.
 This menu will be grayed-out for user bank patches.

 Restore All Factory Presets From '<Plugin Name Name> Presets'- If any presets from the "factory" bank for each plugin are edited and saved, selecting this command restores all of them to their unaltered "factory" setting.